UbiquityRobotics/ubiquity_main/Magni_API.md

 it expects the process wanted.
 When a `/cmd_vel` message is received by the motor controller, it assumes that the intent of the program is to get to a target position by the time the dead-man timer expires.
-The target position is the position that would be achieved if the motor-controller went at exactly the cmd_vel message speed for the time it takes the motor controller went at the cmd_vel speed.
-The motor controller computes this position for each wheel 10,000 times per second.
-If the motor controller is successful, the wheel will be going at the speed specified in the `/cmd_vel`] message.
+The target position is the position that would be achieved if the motor-controller went at exactly the cmd_vel message speed for the duration of the dead-man timer.
+The motor controller computes the position that the wheel needs to be at (the desired position) based on a linear interpolation of the target position vs. the desired position when the new `cmd_vel` message was receieved.
+It computes the desired position for each wheel 10,000 times per second and drives the motors using a PID loop to achieve this position.
+If the motor controller is successful, the wheel will be going at the speed specified in the `/cmd_vel` message.

 This scheme was chosen for Magni, because velocity commands alwasy require the measurement of 2 positions in time and computing the difference between them.
 Because of this speed tends to be much